Bus driver, game official shortages hitting high school sports hard

 Officials shortage, too

-Official organizers have requested that football programs re-schedule at least one game on a non-traditional day to alleviate the glut of requests on Fridays.
+Official organizers have requested that football programs reschedule at least one game to a non-traditional day to alleviate the glut of requests on Fridays.

 "Class 6A has been asked to move one or two games off of the traditional Friday night," Mounds View AD Jim Galvin said.
 "That's why you're seeing more Thursday and Saturday games this year."